urob/zmk-config/zmk-nodefree-config/README.md

 ## Usage overview

-1. Copy the file `helper.dtsi` from this repository into the "config" folder of your private zmk-config repository
+1. Copy the file `helper.h` from this repository into the "config" folder of your private zmk-config repository
-2. Source `helper.dtsi` near the top of your `.keymap` file:
+2. Source `helper.h` near the top of your `.keymap` file:
     ```C++
-    #include "helper.dtsi"
+    #include "helper.h"
     ```
 3. Customize your keyboard's `.keymap` file.
 See [example.keymap](example.keymap) or [my personal zmk-config](https://github.com/urob/zmk-config/blob/main/config/base.keymap)